 Canvas Instructor Guide

 Canvas is UBC’s primary learning platform for delivering online course content.
-In Canvas, you can share materials (text or multimedia), enable student collaboration and discussion, manage assignments and quizzes, and assign grades.
+In Canvas, you can share materials (e.g., text or multimedia), enable student collaboration, manage assignments and assessments, and assign grades.
 Canvas can also be used with many other UBC learning technologies.

 Access Immediate